 The State Commission, or First 5 California, receives 20 percent of Proposition 10 funds for statewide programs and public outreach.
 The remaining 80 percent of funds are allocated to commissions in each of California’s 58 counties by birth rate.

-The Children and Families Commission of Orange County continues to allocate millions of dollars to fund programs and services for young children and families.
+First 5 Orange County continues to allocate millions of dollars to fund programs and services for young children and families.
 The programs include pediatric hospitals, community health clinics, school districts, family shelters, and local community groups and service organizations to ensure every child in Orange County grows up great.